-Following on from our article last month about land and designing sites, many of our clients already have buildings that need to be re-designed to suit their requirements and some of the most unique properties are conversions of existing buildings.
+Following on from the article last month about land and designing sites, many of Zara Moon Architects’ clients already have buildings that need to be re-designed to suit their requirements and some of the most unique properties are conversions of existing buildings.

-Some of our projects at ZMA include a 22,000sqft agricultural building conversion in Old Langho into 8 luxury apartments; a mill conversion into a mixed-use development; numerous piggery and barn conversions located across the Ribble Valley into holiday-lets; Grade II Listed building conversions and various commercial changes of use.
+Some of the projects at ZMA include a 22,000sq ft agricultural building conversion in Old Langho into eight luxury apartments, a mill conversion into a mixed-use development, numerous piggery and barn conversions located across the Ribble Valley into holiday-lets, Grade II listed building conversions and various commercial changes of use.

 What you need to know about building conversions:

 - Some change of use schemes do not require full planning permission, but they may need prior approval from the Local Authority and may fall within permitted development.
 Always ask your architect if planning approval is required as this is also dependent on location.

 - Even if your project does not require planning permission, the conversion will still need Building Regulations approval.